nedkrs/DSA_JS/README.md

-# Data Structures and Algorithms in TypeScript
+# Data Structures and Algorithms in Javascript

 This repository is a collection of classic data structures and algorithms implemented in Javascript/TypeScript.
 The primary goal of this project is educational, providing a resource for those looking to learn and understand the fundamental algorithms in computer science.